ai4ce/FusionSense/README.md

-:new: [2024-10-15] *More Documentation Ongoing for VLM Reasoning and Real World Experiment*
+:new: [2024-10-15] *Installation for Everything Robotics Updated.
+More Documentation Ongoing for VLM Reasoning and Real World Experiment.
+The README Needs a Lot of Cleaning*

 :new: [2024-10-11] *Made Public*
 # FusionSense